CyberpunkNews/ccs-proposals/cyberpunk-funding-proposal.md

 All forms of capital investment are invariably associated with a certain risk.
 All projects are planned for the future and are likely to be altered to a larger or smaller extent; therefore, they are inevitably bound by uncertainty and risk.
 Every project task is affected by some sort of risk, which can cause deviation from the planned course of execution and actual schedules.

 Risks for proposal contributors are mitigated by proposed PART value milestone achievements.
 Successful Cyberpunk work should reflect a positive PART value and volume increase.
-When a certain milestone is achieved funds should be unlocked to fund the proposal, ensuring successful execution.
+When a certain milestone is achieved funds should be unlocked to ensure successful proposal execution.

 # Force Majeure